vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   - package manager - Yum (command line), PackageKit (graphical), .rpm (binaries format) (rpm packager manager is also used by RHEL).
   - desktop environment - bash, GNOME Shell.
   - **servers**, desktop computers, workstations.
+  - Even though the number of hosting providers using CentOS is significantly less compared to the last few years – it still is a great choice.
+  CentOS may not come loaded with the latest software packages – but it is considered as one of the most stable distros.
+You should find CentOS images on a variety of cloud platforms.
+If you don’t, you can always opt for the self-hosted image that CentOS provides.
   - useful for software engineering/IT/Web (same for RedHat).

   <details><summary>Comment from Quora</summary> CentOS — A derivative of Fedora that uses much older software and is best reserved for servers, but some desktop users do exist.
 Its repositories are tiny so beware if you need a wide selection of software you may be disappointed by it.</details>

   <details><summary>Why not CentOS for programming (from Quora)</summary> I can’t tell you how many times I’ve had to build things from source on CentOS6 on my work servers.
 In one extreme case I had to rebuild a python pip package because of some glibc conflict to make it work on CentOS6.
 I wasted one or two work days figuring out how to make the pip package correctly which actually involved building multiple other things from source to create the pip package.
 CERN’s “devtoolset” is a life saver because if they didn’t have it I wouldn’t recommend CentOS for development at all. devtoolset will let you get the latest gcc and other things when necessary, but still it’s somewhat of a workaround. <p>
         What’s most important for me when considering a distro is productivity, and wasting a full work day compiling from source is interesting the first two or three times and then gets pretty old pretty fast.
 As a server to host things CentOS could do its job as it’s more “stable” feeling.
 However, if you want to use the latest packages to develop something, you will have to work around the countless out-of-date packages on CentOS.
         </p></details>